wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 ## Endpoints

-Explore your discovered API inventory using the **API Discovery** section of Wallarm Console and a comprehensive dashboard with the same name.
+Explore your discovered API inventory using the **API Discovery** section of Wallarm Console.

 === "US Cloud"